Information & Policies

 No person whose presence or action interferes with or disrupts the operation of the school, its students, or school activities may enter or remain in any school vehicle or building or upon any school ground, roadway, or sidewalk.
 All visitors to a school or its grounds shall report to the main office immediately.
 Persons who fail to do so will be considered trespassers and subject to legal action.

 A work permit is issued for a specific job.
 It is not required before applying for positions.
-Work permits are required for fourteen and fifteen year olds.
+Work permits are required for fourteen and fifteen year old.
 Students who are sixteen years of age or older do not need work permits.
-Before a work permit can be issued, there are two forms that must be completed.
-The pink form must be signed by the parent/guardian in front of the school issuing officer or a Notary Public.
-The white form must be signed by the employer.
-Forms and additional information are available in the main office.
+The following form needs to be submitted to the VA Department of Labor for processing of all work permit requests.